 £150 “disability cost of living payment” for people receiving disability benefits.
 Paid in September.

 Extra financial support will be available to people on means tested benefits through the council’s Household Support Fund.
-This has now opened.
-We recommend applying straight away as the money will go quickly!

 What can I do?

 The best way to reduce the impact of the rising prices is to use less energy in the first place.
 Gas and electricity are expensive and we are all going to need to be more cautious.

 This can be accomplished with small, free or inexpensive changes and bigger, more involved investments.